AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

   - `play()` - print out "Do you wanna play?", increase `happy` by 10, decrease `food` and `energy` by 10.
   - `feed()` - If food is greater than 15, print out the pet is not hungry and decrease `happy` by 10.
 Otherwise, print "Yay!
 Food!", increase `food` and `energy` by 10.
   - `sleep()` - if energy is 20 or more, print out the pet is not sleepy and decrease `happy` by 10.
 Otherwise, print "zzzzzzzzzzzzzzz!", increase `happy` by 15 and set energy to 50.
-5. Call each of the methods according to the order listed in item 4.
+5. Call each method according to the sample output below.

 **Sample Output:**
 ```java